-We all know the benefits of small-group guided reading activities, but we also know how challenging it can be to balance a guided reading activity with one small group while the rest of the class is left to its own devices.
-Reading A-Z’s Learning Center resources provide K-2 students with structured, foundational skills practice while you lead a guided reading group.
+We all know the benefits of small-group reading activities, but we also know how challenging it can be to conduct a teacher led small group while the rest of the class is left to its own devices.
+Reading A-Z’s Learning Center resources provide K-2 students with structured, foundational skills practice while you lead a small group.

-Learning Centers help you include balanced literacy in your classroom by allowing you time and space for guided reading while students apply their knowledge of foundational skills in fun, collaborative activities that solidify their understanding.
+Learning Centers help you manage your reading lessons by allowing you time and space for small group instruction while students apply their knowledge of foundational skills in fun, collaborative activities that solidify their understanding.
 As time-saving resources, Learning Centers are ready-prepared for classroom implementation, and the blank template poster signs can be personalized for your classroom’s unique needs.

-Through engaging games centered on phonological awareness, phonics, grammar and mechanics, fluency, word work, and writing, Learning Centers promote a balanced literacy framework and save you prep time.
+Through engaging games centered on phonological awareness, phonics, grammar and mechanics, fluency, word work, and writing, Learning Centers promote students' literacy development and save you prep time.

 Six Steps to Using Learning Centers in Your Classroom